footios/burger/README.md

 L. 126
 Switched to a new branch 'burger-price'
+Checkout BurgerBuilder.
 Our way is not subtructing right.
+Bug found!
+From Max => func toFixed(2)

+### git commit -m 'fixed'